Gatemaker: Christopher Alexander's dialogue with the computer industry

 5. Nouns and Verbs

-The importance of the right order, combined with global application of each principle at each step, was an aspect of sequences gleaned by reading the above passages in A Timeless Way of Building.
+The importance of the right order, combined with global application of each principle at each step, were aspects of sequences gleaned by a close reading the above passages in A Timeless Way of Building.

 This part of the paper was also inspired by the ‘user-as-designer’ notion found in all of CA's work.
 Even though this sequence was only about particular aspects of certain kinds of interfaces, and was unrelated to the natural structures CA aims for, it was still an interesting interpretation.

 But it wasn't the right interpretation, which is hardly their fault.
 [The making of each stage in the sequence into a named pattern is primarily to blame here.
-So this is an ordered set of patterns, but not an unfolding sequence].
-Alexander's material is ripe for misinterpretation because, to understand it properly, people need to train to recognize natural structure.
+So this is only an ordered set of patterns, or a small pattern language, but not an unfolding sequence].
+Alexander's material is ripe for misinterpretation because, to understand it properly, people need to train to use their feeling to recognize natural structure.

-[That's not quite true, because when people subsequently heard about the material, they would investigate it themselves, and think about it as individuals -- so many many kinds of transfers happen.
-Still, gist of the following is still correct.
-I hope it will change. -GB]
+[That's not quite true, of course, because when people subsequently heard about the material, they would investigate it themselves, and think about it as individuals -- so many kinds of 'transfers' happened.
+Still, the gist of the following is correct.
+I hope it will change. -GB, 2014]

 The focus of the subsequent Software Patterns movement remained within the formal sciences, and so couldn't interpret CA’s work in the natural and human sciences: the application of human judgment using feeling, the smooth unfolding of natural geometry, and the task of helping people (programmers or users) to become more whole and alive.
 The criteria for ‘good’ were so different, that everything was misconstrued, from ‘pattern’ to ‘incremental’.
 Again, they aren’t to blame: this focus on symbolic abstraction and communication, and the dismissal of feeling, with the dismissal of the reality beyond constructed formal systems, is endemic in the computer industry.
 Today, Software Patterns proponents, like most successful computer people, are not even interested in this cavernous disparity.